Donate to the Scholarship Fund

 Through the healing power of horses, people with Down syndrome are able to tone their muscles to help them sit taller in the saddle and build endurance that transfers to their daily lives outside of the arena.
 Individuals with autism learning how to follow multiple step tasks while improving verbal and nonverbal communication.
 Riders with Cerebral Palsy lengthen and control their muscles to accomplish difficult tasks, helping them gain independence on and off the horse.
 Through the generosity of friends like you, Southern Reins has awarded 226 scholarship awards since 2015.

-Your donation today to the Southern Reins Scholarship Fund will help more children and adults experience the power of working with horses.
-Your generosity can change lives. . . one ride at a time.
+Your tax-deductible donation will help more children and adults experience the power of working with horses, and your generosity will further our mission to change lives. . . one ride at a time.

 "Abygale is eleven, has attention deficit disorder, a learning disability, and stutters when she speaks.
 After her grandmother began volunteering at Southern Reins and saw the positive impact working with horses had on other children, she knew that Abygale would benefit, too.
 After the very first lesson, we could tell how calm Abygale became and how focused on the horse she was rather than on her surroundings.
 She looks forward to every lesson, and calls Jute, "her horse!"